awsdocs/amazon-ec2-user-guide/doc_source/InstanceStorage.md

 Some instance types use NVMe or SATA\-based solid state drives \(SSD\) to deliver high random I/O performance\.
 This is a good option when you need storage with very low latency, but you don't need the data to persist when the instance terminates or you can take advantage of fault\-tolerant architectures\.
 For more information, see [SSD instance store volumes](ssd-instance-store.md)\.

+The data on NVMe instance store volumes is hardware encrypted\.
+For more information, see [Data protection in Amazon EC2](data-protection.md)\.

 The following table provides the quantity, size, type, and performance optimizations of instance store volumes available on each supported instance type\.
 For a complete list of instance types, including EBS\-only types, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.